percona/k8spxc-docs/docs/update.md

 ### Upgrading Percona XtraDB Cluster

-The database management system (Percona XtraDB Cluster) can be upgraded following one of the following *update strategies*:
+The database management system (Percona XtraDB Cluster) can be upgraded along with one of the following *update strategies*:

 * *Smart Uptates*, controlled by the Operator (**the recommended way**),
-* *Rolling Update*, initated manually and [controlled by the Kubernetes](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies),
+* *Rolling Update*, initated manually and [controlled by Kubernetes](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies),
 * *On Delete*, [done by Kubernetes](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies) when Pods are manually deleted one by one.

 In case of Smart Updates, the Operator can either detect the availability of the Percona XtraDB Cluster version or rely on the user's choice of the version.
-In both cases Pods are restarted by the Operator automatically in the order, which assures the primary instance to be updated last thus preventing possible connection issues until the whole cluster is updated to new settings.
+In both cases Pods are restarted by the Operator automatically in the order, which assures the primary instance to be updated last, preventing possible connection issues until the whole cluster is updated to the new settings.

 #### Smart Uptates strategy and the automatic upgrades

-Starting from version 1.5.0, the Operator can do fully automatic upgrades to the newer versions of Percona XtraDB Cluster within the method named *Smart Updates*.
+Smart Updates are available starting from the Operator version 1.5.0, allowing the Operator to do fully automatic upgrades of Percona XtraDB Cluster.

 To have this upgrade method enabled, make sure that the `updateStrategy` key in the `deploy/cr.yaml` configuration file is set to `SmartUpdate`.